 - Senior Electronics Technician

 In 2016, there was an estimated number of 137,000 jobs in the United States for Electronics Engineering Technician.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electronics Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an estimated 12,000 positions for Electronics Engineering Technician per year.
+Due to new job openings and attrition, there will be an average of 12,000 job openings in this field each year.

 The states with the most job growth for Electronics Engineering Technician are Nevada, Utah, and Wisconsin.
 Watch out if you plan on working in Vermont, Kentucky, or Ohio.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Electronics Engineering Technicians is somewhere between $38,110 and $95,140.
+The average yearly salary of an Electronics Engineering Technician ranges between $38,110 and $95,140.

 Electronics Engineering Technicians who work in Alaska, District of Columbia, or Vermont, make the highest salaries.